 Instruct the editor to modify as follows:

 The non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS.
 A PMKSA created as part of an RSNA will contain the MAC address of the AP used to create the PMKSA.
 Implementations of APs where dot11PMKSACachingMACRandomizationActivated is false or undefined might also bind a cached PMKSA to the non-AP STA’s MAC address.
-Therefore, a non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching, unless dot11PMKSACachingMACRandomizationActivated is true and the AP indicates support for PMKSA Caching with MAC Randomization in its Extended Capabilities element, in which case the non-AP STA may use a different MAC address.
+Therefore, a non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching, unless dot11PMKSACachingMACRandomizationActivated is true and the AP indicates support for PMKSA Caching with MAC Randomization in its RSN Extension element, in which case the non-AP STA may use a different MAC address.

 PMKSA